Uh..oh…

 Settling for the first word that comes up in your mind?

-That’s usually a word commonly used.
-To add a splash of personality, try to come up with a slightly more unusual or more precise word; experiment with emotional or sensory words.
+To add a splash of personality, try a slightly unusual or a more precise word; or play with sensory words.

 - Drab Business Content?
 Here’s How to Add a Splash of Fun and Personality

 - Ho-Hum Content?
-Try These 3 Writing Exercises to Add Sparkle
+Try These 8 Writing Exercises to Add Sparkle

 - Lack of Personality?
-Try These 3 Fun Writing Exercises
+Try These 8 Fun Writing Exercises

 - Wishy-Washy Writing?
 Here’s How to Make Your Words Dazzle and Dance